Awj2021/utils_python/README.md

 Mainly recording some basic functions especially those frequently appeared in the project.
 In fact, all of the functions have detailed explaination in the official website of Pytorch.
 However, I think that you will have better understanding and using when you record these matually by yourself.

+## shell_scripts
+Add some commands & useful shell scripts, which mainly used for finishing many tasks quickly and easily.